 Francis Collins is a respected geneticist most recognized for his leadership of the Human Genome Project.
 He has championed the free, open access of genomic information to the worldwide scientific community so that as many minds as possible can work on solving the connections between genes and disease.
 He envisions a world where disease can be prevented and citizens of even the least developed nations can benefit from that work.

 Dr. Collins recently published a book, “The Language of God: A Scientist Presents Evidence for Belief.”
 As a man of faith, he rejects Creationism and Intelligent Design, but instead sees evidence of God in boundless scientific discoveries.
 His own understanding of the nature of life and the universe is called Theistic Evolution.
 It is an approach I find intriguing and refreshingly honest.

-Knowing something of the character of this man, I was confused to find the National Association for the Research and Therapy of Homosexuals (NARTH) prominently displaying an article on their website titled, “Homosexuality Is Not Hardwired,” Concludes Dr. Francis S. Collins, Head Of The Human Genome Project.
+Knowing something of the character of this man, I was confused to find the National Association for the Research and Therapy of Homosexuality (NARTH) prominently displaying an article on their website titled, “Homosexuality Is Not Hardwired,” Concludes Dr. Francis S. Collins, Head Of The Human Genome Project.
 It was written by A. Dean Byrd, president elect of NARTH.
 My first scan of the article left me further confused, as it did not strike me as something Dr. Collins would endorse.

 After a more careful reading, it became apparent that Dr. Byrd had written his article around a few short, general quotes from Dr. Collins, such as:

 “there is an inescapable component of heritability to many human behavioral traits.
 For virtually none of them is heredity ever close to predictive…”

 “Yes, we have all been dealt a particular set of cards, and the cards will eventually be revealed.
 But how we play the hand is up to us.”